sjson421/CS5010-A7/Assignment7/README.md

 * Horizontal rainbow
 * Vertical rainbow
 * Checkerboard
-* Flag of France
+* Flag of France (not included in GUI)
-* Flag of Greece
+* Flag of Greece (not included in GUI)
-* Flag of Switzerland
+* Flag of Switzerland (not included in GUI)

 **Design Changes:**

-No large changes in design were necessary, other than the slight change in the interface of ImageHandling.java for the additional parameter of "seeds" when mosaicing.
+No large changes in design were necessary.
+Only a change in pathing from the script file was necessary from previous code.

 **Citations:**